DaveyDavey1901/DaveyDavey1901/readme.md

 **A Bit About Me**

-I've always been interested in computers and programming from an early age, starting with my trusty VIC20 and game coding books... unfortuntly due to many reasons i turned away from a programmig course at college and joined the armed forces as a Gunfitter in the REME.
-This has always been a regret, not joining the army but, not pursuing a programming career.
+I've always been interested in computers and programming from an early age, starting with my trusty VIC20 and game coding books... unfortunately due to many reasons I turned away from a programming course at college and joined the armed forces as a Gun fitter in the REME.
+This has always been a regret, not joining the army but not pursuing a programming career.

-Now i'm trying again determined to reclaim that career direction i lost... nothing is going to stop me from completing the full stack developer boot camp and persuing a career in the field.
-I have an unquestionable thirst for knowledge and coding is going to go a long way in quenching it.  stay tuned!!!
+Now I’m trying again determined to reclaim that career direction I lost... nothing is going to stop me from pursuing and excelling in a career in web development.
+I have an unquestionable thirst for knowledge and coding is going to go a long way in quenching it.